 The countryside around Avignon is rich with the best of Provence: lively village markets, medieval towns and Roman ruins, Provence’s best antiques market, scenic cycling and walking trails, the vineyards of Châteauneuf du Pape and the Côtes du Rhône, enormous fields of lavender, and the studios of some of Provence’s best artists and artisans.
 Make the walled city your base and see all of this and more.

 The courses are held in an exceptional 19th century kitchen.
 The best chefs in the area are invited to guide you through the recipes of Provençal and French cuisine.

 The classes are limited to a maximum of 12 participants working around a huge wood-block table.
 The kitchen’s original stove is fired up with oak wood three hours before the class begins.
 Aprons, cooking utensils and translated recipes are provided and there is always someone there to help translate the chef’s commentary if need be.
 The various dishes prepared are savoured at the end, along with selected wines.

 Our daily classes are conducted by different chefs for each class on certain weeks throughout the year.
-Classes are held usually on Tuesday through Sunday mornings and conclude with lunch around 1:30pm.
-On some Saturdays our chefs will guide you to the market before class to experience a lively Provencal market and how to choose the best ingredients.
+Classes are held usually in the mornings and conclude with lunch.
+During our market-to-table classes, our chefs will guide you to lively Provencal market and show you how to choose the best ingredients.